 Kate is a member of the Estate Planning Council of Portland, and serves as the Chair of the Executive Committee of the Nonprofit Organizations Law Section of the Oregon State Bar.

 Kate is a graduate of Harvard Law School and the University of Michigan.
-She is licensed to practice law in Oregon, Washington, the District of Columbia, and Michigan.
+She is licensed to practice law in Oregon and Washington.

 A holistic wellness enthusiast, Kate enjoys all kinds of exercise.
 She is the proud mom of two wonderful sons, who fill her days with Legos, laughter, and laundry.